 Crochet Easter Egg Pattern

-This pattern can be used with any weight of yarn, just make sure you use a hook size that will achieve nice, tight stitches (ie go down a couple of sizes than is recommended).
+This pattern can be used with any weight of yarn, just make sure you use a hook size that will achieve nice, tight stitches (ie go down a couple of sizes than is recommended on the yarn label).

-- The Women’s Institute Soft & Chunky in Cream x2 100g gram balls.
+Women’s Institute Soft & Chunky in Cream x2 100g balls.
 This amount makes 1 large and three small eggs.

-- For the small egg (approx 11cm tall) use the 4.5mm hook.
-For the large egg (approx 17cm tall) use the 7mm hook and two strands of the chunky held together.
+For the small egg (approx 11cm tall) use a 4.5mm hook.
+For the large egg (approx 17cm tall), use a 7mm hook and two strands of the chunky held together.

 This pattern below is also found on my original blog post HERE.
-And last year I recorded a video tutorial showing how to make and embroider the eggs, which is HERE over on my YouTube channel!
+And last year, I recorded a video tutorial showing how to make and embroider the eggs.

 Amigurumi Easter Egg

-Fasten off leaving a long tail, 40cm should be plenty.
+Fasten off, leaving a long tail, 40cm should be plenty.
 Add embroidered flowers using simple stitches.
-French knots make the flower centres and the chain stitch makes petals, leaves and stems.
+French knots make the flower centres, and the chain stitch makes petals, leaves and stems.
 Stuff firmly.
-To close your Easter egg, thread through the front loops and pull tight to gather the stitches together.
+To close your Crochet Easter Egg, thread through the front loops and pull tight to gather the stitches together.
 Stitch in and out a few times to fully secure and then snip the end neatly.

 Please do let me know if you make some, I really would love to see.
-They make such cute spring decorations and you could even tie pretty ribbon through the top to hang them places!
+They make such cute spring decorations, and you could even tie pretty ribbon through the top to hang them in places!

 Love these ~ thanks for sharing 🌞